 Cloaking the shoes in an additional layer of support is a tough canvas that places a final touch of security for prolonged use.

-In testing out the Vans, we found that the high-top structure of SK8-Hi considerably decreased foot inversion, which, as countless studies suggest, is a crucial cause behind ankle sprains.
+The high-top structure of SK8-Hi considerably decreased foot inversion, which, as countless studies suggest, is a crucial cause behind ankle sprains.

 Although this may sound restrictive to players, lowered accidental foot inversion actually boosted the stability during landing jumps, and made intentional feet rotation, while in contact with the ground, much easier.